Understanding Your Tax Bill

 - property type

 - property address

 - the amount of tax paid the previous year (this amount does not include interest or penalty paid)

 - Your property value information, including a comparison with the previous year's value

-- Tax distribution: your taxing districts and the dollar amount going to each district
+- Tax and assessment distribution: your taxing districts and the dollar amount going to each district

-- Delinquent tax information: if you have no delinquencies, this will show $0.00
+- Past due tax information: if you have no payments past due, this will show $0.00

-- Bill summary: this shows the delinquent tax amount due (if applicable), the amounts for first and second half of the current year and the total for current year
+- Bill summary: this shows the past due amount (if applicable) and the total due

 The payment coupon at the bottom of your statement details the amount due for your account, along with the due date for your payment.
 As always, our office will accept payments earlier than the due date and you can pay the full year before April 30.